+Imagine you find yourself in the middle of your neighborhood on a brisk October night.
 The sky is dark, the moon is full.
-Trick-or-treaters descend upon the land on a brisk October night.
-Drawn by the mesmerizing force of candy, they proceed down the road in droves, giving no thought to anything but the next few houses.
+Trick-or-treaters descend upon the land like a swarm of insects.
+Drawn by the mesmerizing force of candy, the children proceed down the road in droves, giving no thought to anything but the next few houses.

 But some break the spell.
 They have a strategy.
 They sprint to the nicer section of the neighborhood where they give out full-sized candy bars.
-They prioritize the streets that pass out goody bags stuffed with chocolates.
-They race to the courts where adults gather around a fire pit, leaving their candy bowls on table for kids to “take a few” from each.
+Next, they prioritize the streets that pass out the goody bags stuffed with chocolates.
+Then they race to the courts where adults have gathered around a fire pit, leaving their candy bowls on table for kids to “take a few” from each.

 Is one of these approaches similar to how you collect data in your organization?

-When it comes to data, not having a strategy is like being a trick-or-treater who doesn’t know which houses to prioritize at the start of the evening.
+When it comes to data, not having a strategy is like being a trick-or-treater who doesn’t prioritize which houses to visit at the start of the evening.

 At Onebridge, we want you to reap the rewards of a solid data strategy.
 To help you, we’ve written a whitepaper that spells out how to develop a data strategy so you can stop chasing one-off data projects as they come, with no sense of where you’re headed.